Discover all the tax services we offer

 For example, on Form 8832, certain foreign entities are classified as corporations for US tax purposes.
 These include a Public Limited Company in Australia, a Sociedade Anonima in Brazil, an Aktiengesellschaft in Germany, a Kabushiki Kaisha in Japan, and an Anonim Sirket in Turkey.

 Failure to file any of the reporting forms described above is not a minor matter.
-A US citizen can be subject to significant penalties if these reporting forms are not timely filed.
+A US citizen can be subject to significant penalties if these reporting forms are not filed in a timely manner.

 Failure to timely file Form 5471, Form 8865, or Form 8858 can subject a US citizen to civil penalties of at least $10,000 and loss of 10% of foreign tax credits, as well as criminal penalties.

-For failure to timely file Form 926, a US citizen can be subject to a civil penalty equal to 10% of the fair market value of the subject transferred property at the time of transfer.
+For failure to file Form 926 in a timely manner, a US citizen can be subject to a civil penalty equal to 10% of the fair market value of the subject transferred property at the time of transfer.

 If Form 3520 is not timely filed, a US citizen can be subject to a civil penalty generally equal to at least the greater of $10,000, 35% of the gross value of any property transferred to the foreign trust, 35% of the gross value of any distributions received from a foreign trust, or 5% of the gross value of the portion of the foreign trust’s assets treated as owned by the US citizen under the “grantor trust” rules.